-Collaborative efforts resulted in UC Berkeley’s swift and collaborative response to this urgent international issue, culminating in the development of the Berkeley Law Afghanistan Project.
+Collaborative efforts resulted in UC Berkeley’s swift response to this urgent international crisis, culminating in the development of the Berkeley Law Afghanistan Project.

-The Afghanistan Project will focus on providing immediate legal support to individuals fearing persecution in Afghanistan.
-Applying an advocacy strategy developed by Berkeley Law alumnae Zulaikha Aziz and Roya Massoumi, students will learn to critically and effectively analyze a broad range of legal issues involving immigration, asylum, and international human rights law.
+The Afghanistan Project has been providing immediate legal support to individuals fearing persecution in Afghanistan.
+Applying advocacy strategies developed by Project Co-Directors and Berkeley Law alumnae Zulaikha Aziz and Roya Massoumi, students will learn to critically analyze and effectively advocate on a broad range of legal issues involving immigration, asylum, and international human rights law.

-Roya Massoumi is Co-Director for the Berkeley Law Afghanistan Project.
-She also serves as in-house counsel for a federal agency.
-Roya is an expert in civil rights anti-discrimination laws and has decades of experience litigating in arbitrations, federal district courts, and before the Equal Employment Opportunity Commission.
-Roya also advises on the development of fair and independent internal investigations.
+Roya Massoumi ’04 is Co-Director for the Berkeley Law Afghanistan Project.
+Roya is an expert in civil rights laws prohibiting discrimination based on race, ethnicity, religion, age, disability, sex/sexual orientation, and national origin.
+She has over fifteen years of experience litigating in federal district courts and administrative tribunals, including the Equal Employment Opportunity Commission.
+Roya serves as Lead Assistant Counsel for one of the nation’s largest federal agencies, and advises leadership on compliance with Title VII, ADA, ADEA, and Whistleblower Act protections.
+Roya also counsels on the implementation of fair and objective internal investigation protocols.
 She has earned multiple federal commendations for her legal advocacy.
-Earlier in her legal career, Roya was an Associate for Clifford Chance New York, where she worked on securities and corporate litigation matters.
-In 2004, Roya earned her J.D. at Berkeley Law, where she interned at the International Human Rights Clinic.
-Roya also holds a Bachelor’s degree in Political Science (with honors) from UC Berkeley, (2001).
+Earlier in her legal career, Roya was an Associate for Clifford Chance US LLP, where she worked on securities and corporate litigation matters.
+Roya earned her J.D. at Berkeley Law in 2004, and interned for the International Human Rights Clinic.
+She holds a Bachelor’s degree from the University of California Berkeley in Political Science (with honors).